mariusavram91/mariusavram/about.md

 ![Headshot](/assets/headshot.png){:class="headshot"}

 I am Marius, a Software Developer from Europe.
 I have lived in Braila, Madrid and Dublin.
+I have recently moved to Berlin.

 I would describe myself as a highly motivated, independent and curious person.
 My passion is writing code and I like drawing/painting (digital and oil on canvas), photography, travelling, reading and music.
 I would like to travel around the world some day.

 You can find me on [Twitter](https://twitter.com/@MariusAvram91){:target="_blank"}, [Github](https://github.com/mariusavram91){:target="_blank"}, [Instagram](https://instagram.com/mariusavram91){:target="_blank"} and [Linkedin](http://ie.linkedin.com/in/mariusavram91){:target="_blank"}.

-### Winter of '91 and where I come from
+### Origins

-Born in 1991, just two years after the [Romanian Revolution](https://en.wikipedia.org/wiki/Romanian_Revolution){:target="_blank"}, I grew up in a small town next to the Danube river, in Muntenia region (historically called [Wallachia](https://en.wikipedia.org/wiki/Wallachia){:target="_blank"}).
+Born two years after the [Romanian Revolution](https://en.wikipedia.org/wiki/Romanian_Revolution){:target="_blank"}, I grew up in a small town next to the Danube river, in Muntenia region (historically called [Wallachia](https://en.wikipedia.org/wiki/Wallachia){:target="_blank"}).

 ### Romania